SAFETY & FAQ's

 Staff carefully monitors activities to ensure the safety and health of all visitors, especially children within the Museum facility.
 Adults have the responsibility of screening their children's health and ensuring that they play responsibly.
 If a situation arises where a child or adult becomes sick, observed to be in some distress, or in need of assistance, please report to a staff member immediately.
-In the event that there is a need to clean up bodily fluids, this will be immediately by a staff member.
+In the event that there is a need to clean up bodily fluids, this will be done immediately by a staff member.

 How do you clean the Tot Spot?